Counselling & Psychotherapy

-Psychotherapy is concerned with helping you understand yourself as a whole person.
-This includes holding in mind our strengths and our vulnerabilities.
-It also invites us to consider the impact of the past upon our present lives.
-For example, there may be times when we find ourselves repeating old or familiar patterns that no longer help and support us.
+We might think of psychotherapy as a process in getting to know ourselves.
+This includes bearing in mind our strengths and our vulnerabilities but also invites us to consider the past upon our present lives.
+There may be times when we find ourselves repeating old or familiar patterns that no longer serve and support us.
 Until we can see the influence of the past it can be difficult to know what changes we need to make in the present.
-Therapy therefore, is concerned with getting to the root of our difficulties and offers us a way of exploring our underlying problems and obstacles which may not be so readily accessible to our usual ways of thinking.
+Psychotherapy is concerned with getting to the root of our difficulties and offers a way of exploring our underlying problems and obstacles which aren’t so readily accessible to our usual ways of thinking.

 What do I do in therapy?

-Your therapy sessions are an invitation for you to speak as openly and freely as you can.
-This can actually be challenging as we tend to edit and censor much of what we think and feel.
+Your therapy sessions are an opportunity to speak as openly and freely as you can.
+This is often more challenging than you think as we usually edit much of what we feel.
 So try and say whatever comes to mind.
-Talking is at the heart of psychotherapy and the more open you are during your sessions the more you will come to know about yourself.
-The more you speak, the more you will start making connections and links in your life.
-This often takes time and so I would encourage anyone interested in beginning psychotherapy to be patient, results are rarely instant but over time gather momentum.
+Talking is the life blood of psychotherapy.
+The more open you are during your sessions the more you will discover about yourself.
+The more you speak, the more you will make connections in your life.
+I would encourage anyone interested in beginning psychotherapy to be patient, results are rarely instantaneous but gather momentum.

-As time goes on you will experience all manner of thoughts and feelings towards your therapy and your therapist.
+As therapy progresses you will find yourself experiencing all manner of thoughts and feelings towards your treatment and your therapist.
 It is important at this point to speak about this in your therapy sessions.
 Often these thoughts and feelings arise when we touch upon something deeper within ourselves.
-Of course, if you take an instant dislike to your therapist then I suggest that you seek out someone else.
-There may be times when it becomes a struggle to keep your appointments.
-Demands from work and family responsibilities may try and take you away from your therapy.
-These interruptions may seem unrelated to your therapy but often occur when we touch something difficult and challenging.
+There will be times when it becomes a struggle to keep your appointments.
+Demands from work and family responsibilities will try and take you away from your therapy.
+These interruptions seem unrelated to your therapy but often occur when we touch upon something difficult and challenging.
 Try and keep to each and every appointment, no matter what.

 What can I expect?